 SARS CORONAVIRUS MEMBRANE PROTEIN (MATRIX)

-SARS Coronavirus Membrane Protein (Matrix) is a recombinant protein (also known as E1 glycoprotein or Matrix), and comprises aa 182-216 immunodominant regions.
-It is manufactured in E. coli with greater than 95% purity.
+SARS Coronavirus Membrane Protein (Matrix) is a recombinant protein (also known as E1 glycoprotein or Matrix) manufactured in E. coli.
+Immunoreactive with sera from SARS-infected individuals.

 - SARS Coronavirus Membrane Protein (Matrix).

 - For use in ELISA and other immunoassays.